 Gary Cleary has been with Star for 16 years.
-Starting off as an apprentice, Gary worked his way up through the company in various Production roles, and is now facing very different challenges as Star’s Project Manager.
+Starting off as an apprentice, Gary worked his way up through the company in various Production roles, and is now facing very different challenges as one of the Star Refrigeration Project Management Team.

 A. I went to a training centre as a Skill Seeker, when I was 16 and they sent me to work for Star for a two week trial period.
 At the end of the two weeks, I was offered a job as an apprentice welder.